mrkraimer/PY_NTNDA_Viewer/README.md

 Now select **Int8**.
 This works just like **Uint8**.
-Note that EPICS_NTNDA_Viewer does not work the same.

 Now select **Int16** and also set **Gain** to 255.
 This works. **UInt16** also works.